Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Methodology of FiCoCo-V

-} where $\lambda$ and $\beta$ are scalar hyperparameters that balance the factors.
-Since the visual tokens with \textit{higher} redundancy scores are expected to be discarded, we filter out these tokens with through a topK operation on the ranked scores, where the amount is related to the degree of reduction.
+} where $\lambda$ is a scalar hyperparameter that balances the factors.
+Since the visual tokens with \textit{higher} redundancy scores are expected to be discarded, we filter out these tokens through a topK operation on the ranked scores, where the amount is related to the degree of reduction.

-\para{Trick: Local Penalty Strategy.} A concern is that tokens discarded in one layer might concentrate in a certain area of the image, potentially resulting in spatial-centralized information loss.
-Therefore, we develop a ``\textit{local penalty}'' strategy to guarantee that the discarded tokens are uniformly distributed across the spatial domain.
-Specifically, we can represent the scoring vector $\mathbf{s}$ back to a 2D grid and partition it into non-overlapped windows with an equal size of $W$.
-For the blanks belonging to previously discarded tokens, we use padding to maintain the 2D information.
-Finally, we apply a scaling coefficient to the maximum score within each window, enhancing positive scores and diminishing negative ones.
-This effectively suppresses the global prominence of other large scores within the windows.
-Empirically, we observe that this technique significantly enhances the performance of \textit{FiCoCo-V}, albeit with a slight degradation in \textit{FiCoCo-L}.
-Consequently, we selectively apply it to \textit{FiCoCo-V} and present comparative results alongside analysis in \cref{sec:ablation}.
+A concern is that tokens discarded in a layer might concentrate in a specific image area, potentially leading to spatial-centralized information loss.
+Therefore, we develop a \textbf{local penalty strategy} that encourages a more uniform spatial distribution of discarded tokens.
+Specifically, we represent the redundancy scoring vector $\mathbf{s}$ back to a 2D grid and partition it into non-overlapping windows of size $W$, using padding for previously discarded tokens to maintain the 2D information.
+Finally, we multiply the highest score within each window by a scaling coefficient, enhancing positive scores and diminishing negative ones.
+This effectively suppresses the global prominence of other large scores within the windows, reducing their likelihood of being discarded.
+As observed in the ablation study, this technique significantly enhances \textit{FiCoCo-V}.